Bruyère Health researchers recognized by uOttawa Faculty of Medicine’s Awards of Excellence

 Katelyn Wang receives Canadian Medical Hall of Fame Award

-Congratulations to Katelyn Wang, Research Assistant with Bruyère RI, on receipt of the Canadian Medical Hall of Fame (CMHF) Award for Medical Students (2024).
+Congratulations to Katelyn Wang, Research Assistant with Bruyère Health Research Institute, on receipt of the Canadian Medical Hall of Fame (CMHF) Award for Medical Students (2024).
 The CMHF Award recognizes medical students with an established track record of community leadership and superior communication skills who have demonstrated interest in advancing knowledge.
 Katelyn was also the recipient of the NAPCRG - Student Family Medicine Primary Care Research Award, which recognizes outstanding family medicine/primary care research performed by a medical student.

 Lisa Boucher, PhD receives 3-year CIHR Fellowship